-The Partial History of Serac Adventure Films by Michael Brown.
+The Partial History of Serac Adventure Films

 I got my start in the adventure film business through the encouragement of my brothers, Gordon and Nicolas, and my father, Roger Brown.
 My brothers and I grew up in a production office.
 Dad's office was part of our house.
 My early memories were defined by the smell of 16mm film and Dad's pipe tobacco.
 Dad's partners and collaborators included greats like Bob Fulton (Touching the Void) and Barry Corbett (1963 American Everest Expedition).
 There was a steady stream of fascinating people visiting our house in Vail.
 His other friends and colleagues included Royal Robbins, Tom Frost, and Yvonne Chionuard.
 From a young age, we learned how to ski with a backpack loaded with camera gear.

 My mom and dad separated before I was born.
 My brother Gordon and I shuttled back and forth between our parents several times a year.
 Mom moved with her new husband, Charles 'Leo' Hargrave, to a cattle ranch in Montana.
-Leo had served in the US Air Force during WWII as a bombardier stationed out of Framlingham, England.
-He survived 3 planes being 'shot out from under him' and was the oldest on his crew at 23.
+Leo had served in the US Air Force during WWII as a gunner and bombardier stationed out of Framlingham, England.
+He survived three planes being 'shot out from under him' and was the oldest on his crew at 23.
 As Staff Sergeant, Leo was nicknamed Fireball Charlie for his temper and red hair.
 We called him 'Dad' and knew better than to cross him.
 Mom was a beautiful free spirit, artist, and committed environmental activist.

-In 1992 Gordon and I started Serac Adventure Films in the San Francisco Bay Area.
+1992 Gordon and I started Serac Adventure Films in the San Francisco Bay Area.
 Gordon soon joined another company with his then-partner.
-Serac became a minimal DBA 'Doing Business As' for me to work with other companies where I mostly worked as a cameraman and editor.
+Serac became a minimal DBA 'Doing Business As' for me to work with other companies where I primarily worked as a cameraman and editor.
 One job, in particular, had me 'commuting from San Francisco to Las Vegas every week to shoot a documentary film about a fantastical stage show called EFX at the MGM Grand.

 In the year 2000, I fulfilled the dream of climbing Mount Everest.
 The climb and subsequent film were a financial disaster.
 Still, they caught the attention of blind adventurer Erik Weihenmayer and his team, inviting me to film his historic ascent in 2001.
 That film was called Farther Than the Eye Can See, and the project cemented a lifelong friendship with Erik.